rui314/mold/docs/mold.md

 ### Compatibility

-**Mold** is designed to be a drop-in replacement for the GNU linkers for linking user-land programs.
+`mold` is designed to be a drop-in replacement for the GNU linkers for linking user-land programs.
 If your user-land program cannot be built due to missing command-line options, please file a bug at
 <https://github.com/rui314/mold/issues>.

-Mold supports a very limited set of linker script features, which is just sufficient to read `/usr/lib/x86_64-linux-gnu/libc.so` on Linux systems (on Linux, that file is contrary to its name not a shared library but an ASCII linker script that loads a real `libc.so` file.)
+`mold` supports a very limited set of linker script features, which is just sufficient to read `/usr/lib/x86_64-linux-gnu/libc.so` on Linux systems (on Linux, that file is contrary to its name not a shared library but an ASCII linker script that loads a real `libc.so` file.)